blackmambo347/blackmambo347/README.md

-- 👋 Hi, I’m @blackmambo347
+- 👋 Hi, I’m Rúben Azevedo
-- 👀 I’m interested in becoming the best hacker
+- 👀 I’m interested in becoming rich
 - 🌱 I’m currently learning software engineering
 - 📫 If you have anything to say to me just send me a message